Fabio Borini: 2013–14 season: Sunderland (loan)

-Borini signed on a season-long loan with Sunderland on 2 September 2013.
-He made his Sunderland debut in a 1–3 home defeat to Arsenal, coming on as a 71st-minute substitute for Charis Mavrias.
-He made his full debut in a 3–0 away defeat at West Bromwich Albion, but was subbed off in the 59th minute for Jozy Altidore in a match that proved to be then manager Paolo Di Canio's last game in charge after he was sacked a day later.
+Borini signed a season-long loan with Sunderland on 2 September 2013.
+He made his debut in a 1–3 home defeat to Arsenal, coming on as a 71st-minute substitute for Charis Mavrias.
+He made his full debut in a 3–0 away defeat at West Bromwich Albion, but was subbed off in the 59th minute for Jozy Altidore in a match that proved to be manager Paolo Di Canio's last game in charge after he was sacked a day later.
 Kevin Ball was put in caretaker charge of Sunderland's League Cup tie at home to Peterborough United, Borini was again put on the substitutes bench, but was subbed on 13 minutes from full-time for Emanuele Giaccherini; Sunderland won the match 2–0.
 Borini scored a late equaliser in the League Cup quarter-final against Chelsea, and later assisted Ki Sung-Yeung's extra time winner.
-On 28 December 2013, Borini was taken hospital after playing the first half of Sunderland's draw with Cardiff City, due to illness, but was released later that day.
+On 28 December 2013, Borini was taken hospital after playing the first half of Sunderland's draw with Cardiff City due to illness but was released later that day.
 On 7 January 2014, Borini scored Sunderland's winning goal from the penalty spot as they beat Manchester United 2–1 at the Stadium of Light in the League Cup semi-final first leg.
 On 2 March 2014, he scored the opening goal in the 3–1 2014 Football League Cup Final defeat to Manchester City.

 On 19 April, Borini scored Sunderland's winning goal in a 2–1 win away at his former club Chelsea to inflict José Mourinho's first ever home league defeat as manager of the club.
 The result kept his parent club Liverpool two points clear of Chelsea at the top of the Premier League table.
 In the following days, Borini was named as Sunderland's "Young Player of the Year".
 Borini scored another penalty on 27 April, which was Sunderland's second goal in a 4–0 home win over Cardiff City, a result which saw them move out of the relegation zone.
 On 7 May, he scored in a 2–0 win against West Bromwich Albion, to ensure the team would not be relegated from the Premier League.
 He scored in Sunderland's only goal in a 1–3 defeat to Swansea on the final day of the season.